To sign up, click here

 Urban Biodiversity Inventories

 Nine cities and towns across the country participated in a project using the Urban Biodiversity Information Framework (UBIF) to develop new ways to inventory their biodiversity using the iNaturalist app.
-The Academy Citizen Science team partnered on an implementation plan and creation of new tools for cities to conduct inventories that follow the guidelines of the UBIF.
+The Academy Community Science team partnered on an implementation plan and creation of new tools for cities to conduct inventories that follow the guidelines of the UBIF.
 This collaborative work was funded by the Urban Sustainability Directors Network (USDN).
 The tools and resources developed were created as part of an USDN Innovation Fund grant to the City of San Francisco’s Department of the Environment with matching funds from the Presidio Trust and the seedfund.

-Our bioblitzes are powered by iNaturalist, our in-house, citizen science platform.
+The work we do utilizes iNaturalist to make biodiversity observations while building community around nature.
 It's a community-powered website and app that makes it easy to upload and share your observations in the field and to get help from other users with flora and fauna IDs.